A Decade of Data to Combat Derelict Traps in Florida

 • FWC presented the South Florida lobster trap debris story to scientists and resource managers at the Florida Marine Debris Management Plan Meeting hosted by NOAA Marine Debris Program in May 2014.

-• Next summer, Project leads will conduct fishermen workshops (mostly local commercial lobstermen) including presentations from academia, Florida SeaGrant, and other government resource specialists.
+• Project leads conducted fishermen workshops (mostly local commercial lobstermen) including presentations from academia, Florida SeaGrant, and other government resource specialists.

 What does it accomplish?

 Derelict fishing gear is a huge problem in South Florida; improving the practices that cause fishing gear debris and increasing participation in rule making (driven by public participation) can directly improve the South Florida ecosystems.
 The project will inform the public and fishing community, which will help individuals and policy makers make more informed decisions and ultimately reduce Florida’s derelict trap debris issues.

 FWC collaborated with existing public outreach networks including Florida Keys National Marine Sanctuary and Florida SeaGrant and research programs to educate various audiences on the impact of fishing debris (particularly derelict trap gear).

 FWC created user-friendly educational materials centered on the problem of derelict fishing gear in South Florida.
 Pulling together field research data from previous years of investigation, FWC produced a useful set of products that focused on known impacts of lost traps on the local habitat, and included ways to prevent such traps from becoming debris in the first place.